thelegend831/teleport-plugins/docker/README.md

 ## Docker

 This directory contains Docker-based flow to run Teleport Plugins locally, and is indended for manual QA with the [Test Plan](../testplan.md) / testing purposuses.

 ### Setup

-This flow builds on top of [Teleport's own Docker flow](https://github.com/gravitational/teleport/tree/master/docker).Teleport's own Docker image and services are managed with that flow.
+This flow builds on top of [Teleport's own Docker flow](https://github.com/gravitational/teleport/tree/master/docker).
+Teleport's own Docker image and services are managed with that flow.

 #### Getting started with Teleport's Docker flow